 I know families who do this every night for supper.
 A cheap soup fills bellies without having to ration food.
-If you want you can also add a grain to make it a little more hearty- think rice, barley etc. You can always check out Budget Bytes for tons of great cheap soup ideas.
+If you are constantly looking for cheap recipes to feed a large family, then this idea should help you.
+If you want you can also add a grain to make it a little more hearty- think rice, barley etc. You can always check out Budget Bytes for tons of great cheap recipes to feed a large family

 Soup also freezes really easily so leftovers can be reused for a lunch or another night.
 I try to always have a soup in the freezer to pull out when needed.
 There is nothing like a hot soup to warm you and make your house smell good.
 The added bonus is that it is so ridiculously cheap so you do not need to break the bank.